stellio-hub/stellio-docs/docs/TROUBLESHOOT.md

 ## Common NGSI-LD API mistakes

-### Sending a single entity to a entityOperations endpoint
+### Sending a single entity to an entityOperations endpoint

-When calling an entityOperations endpoints, if you send a payload containing an entity you will have the following error :
+When calling an entityOperations endpoints, if you send a payload containing a single entity you will have the following error :
 ```json
 {
   "type": "https://uri.etsi.org/ngsi-ld/errors/InvalidRequest",